PizzaWithMilk/Github-tracker-template/README.md

 This matters most if you followed the suggestion in Step 1 to put this workflow in its own small, dedicated repo rather than one that already gets commits for other reasons.
 A repo used for nothing but hosting this workflow only ever gets a new commit when the workflow itself finds something new to report — so if every project you're monitoring goes quiet for a couple of months, that hosting repo could genuinely rack up 60 days of silence and get shut off without you ever being told.

-To guard against that, every single run also quietly checks one extra thing: "has it been at least 59 days since the last commit to this repo?"
+To guard against that, every scheduled/manual monitoring run also quietly checks one extra thing: "has it been at least 59 days since the last commit to this repo?"
 If so — and only if you haven't already been sent this particular reminder — it posts a one-time Discord message titled **"Workflow Re-enable Reminder"**, pinging whoever you've configured via the top-level `ping_mode`/`ping_id` defaults in `config/repos.yml`.

 This reminder always uses your **top-level `webhook:` default** specifically — not any per-repo webhook override. **If you don't set a top-level `webhook:` in `repos.yml` at all (relying only on per-repo overrides), the inactivity reminder is silently skipped**, since there's no obvious channel it should go to.
 If you want this safety net, make sure `webhook:` is set at the top level even if every one of your repos also sets its own override.